wildlarva/mcdecoder/src_docs/README.rst

   * Hands-on approach to learn: write and test actual machine codes

 Implementing and maintaining a decoder are tough and cumbersome.
 The mcdecoder soothes these pains by generating a decoder.
-The mcdecoder was originally developed for `athrill <https://github.com/tmori/athrill/>`__, a CPU emulator.
-It will be independent from athrill and be a more general tool in the near future.
+The mcdecoder was originally developed for `athrill <https://github.com/toppers/athrill>`__, a CPU emulator.
+It is now independent from athrill.

 Requirements
 ------------